stv bicentennial extraordinary town-hall talk

 The Mahurangi Magazine’s context for naming Warkworth Subdivision candidate Ayla Walker is the existential imperative to rejuvenate democracy.
 Youth voting is the only evidence-based route to reversing the global trend of declining turnout, and a critical part of that is ensuring that there are candidates sufficiently youthful for potential young voters to relate to.
 Ayla has readily agreed—win or lose on 12 October—to be the face of youth voting at the 17 December stv bicentennial town-hall talk.

-Put 17 December Warkworth Town Hall Talk in your own calendar
+Put 17 December STV Centennial Breakfast in your calendar…

-Put 17 December Warkworth Town Hall Talk in your own calendar
+Put 17 December STV Centennial Breakfast in your calendar…

 Ordered by urgency of deployment